fluffyrabbot/word-match-phoenix/game_bot/lib/docs/gamemoderules.md

 ### Initial setup
 - Teams are passed in from the game initialization system
-- Round time limit is 5 minutes (configurable via settings)
+- Round time limit is 5 minutes (300 seconds, configurable via settings)
 - Maximum guesses per round is 12 (configurable via settings)
-- Teams start each round with a guess count of 0
+- Teams start each round with a guess count of 1 (representing first attempt)

 ### Game logic
-- Teams are eliminated in three ways:
+- Teams are eliminated in four ways:
   1. Immediate elimination upon reaching 12 guesses without matching
   2. End of round elimination for teams that haven't matched within the time limit
-  3. End of round elimination for the 3 teams with highest guess counts (only when more than 8 teams remain)
+  3. End of round elimination for 3 teams with highest guess counts (when more than 8 teams remain)
-- If two teams tie for highest guess count in end-of-round elimination, both are eliminated unless they are the last two teams
+  4. End of round elimination for 1 team with highest guess count (when 8 or fewer teams remain)
-- If three or more teams tie for highest guess count in end-of-round elimination, no teams are eliminated
+- Special validation prevents eliminating teams when only one team remains
-- A discord embedded status update message is sent to the channel after each elimination
+- The round restarts after eliminations, with the round number incrementing
-- The round restarts with remaining teams after a 5 second delay (configurable)
+- Game state tracks elimination history with reason, round number, and timestamp

 ### Win Condition
 - Last team standing wins